gsrarul/Phonepe_Pulse_DataVisualization_and_Exploration/README.md

 Phonepe pulse Github repository and store it in a suitable format such as CSV or JSON.

-2.Data transformation: Use a scripting language such as Python, along with libraries such as Pandas, to manipulate and pre-process the data.
+2. Data transformation: Use a scripting language such as Python, along with libraries such as Pandas, to manipulate and pre-process the data.
 This may include cleaning the data, handling missing values, and transforming the data into a format suitable for analysis and visualization.

-3.Database insertion: Use the "mysql-connector-python" library in Python to connect to a MySQL database and insert the transformed data using SQL commands.
+3. Database insertion: Use the "mysql-connector-python" library in Python to connect to a MySQL database and insert the transformed data using SQL commands.